-Lately, however, more and more mathematical scientists are trying to track statistics of individual particles.
+Lately, however, more and more mathematical scientists are trying to track statistics of particles.
 It seems everything nowadays is getting reformulated stochastically.
 I have been skeptical of this trend.
 Is it partly just a fad, a way of generating impressive new challenges for our latest computers?

 But walking around New York has given me an illustration that sometimes, discreteness in our models really is indispensable.
 On the sidewalks there are hundreds of pedestrians flowing north, south, east, and west, and it is tempting to think of these flows as continua.
 You certainly feel like part of a wave when you are flowing along with the crowd!
 But at each crosswalk, something discrete happens.
 If the walk light is illuminated, a car wanting to turn right has to wait until the number of pedestrians crossing falls to exactly zero.